temporalecologylab/TreeRings/docs/writing/MEE_submission_prompts.md

 ## Explain how your paper is suited to the journal's scope (50 words)

-The Tree Imaging Machine (TIM) is a new open-source scanning tool for obtaining high-resolution scans of dendrochronological samples.
-TIM extends on the capabilities of the current tools in its class by scanning both increment cores and cross-sections, scanning batches of many samples sequentially, and performing image stitching without user intervention.
+The Tree Imaging Machine (TIM) is a new low-cost, open-source tool for scanning high-resolution images of tree rings, adaptable to other applications.
+By working on batches of many samples and performing image stitching automatically, TIM makes it possible to easily collect thousands of years of data in one day.

 ### Journal's Scope